This post may contain affiliate links. Please read our disclosure policy.

 Looking for a recommendation?
 Try Natural Calm.

-2. For mood and sleep: Magnesium glycinate
+2. For mood and sleep: Magnesium glycinate or Magnesium lysinate glycinate

 3. For cognitive function: Magnesium L-threonate

-Magnesium L-threonate is highly bioavailable and one of the only types that can pass the blood brain barrier.
+Magnesium L-threonate is bioavailable and one of the only types that can pass the blood brain barrier.
 Preliminary research suggests regular supplementation with magnesium L-threonate can improve overall cognitive function, memory, and prevent dementia.

 Looking for a recommendation?
-Try Designs for Health NeuroMag.
+Try Magnesium Nightcap.

 4. For fibromyalgia and muscle pain: Magnesium malate